 You will likely see a number of deer on your travels, but you can maximise your chances of getting a great shot in a few ways.
 First, getting up around sunrise will definitely help, as more wildlife will be out.
 I saw hundreds of deer when I was out and about at 4am for first light, and they seemed rather perplexed to see me, meaning I was able to get some great shots before they figured out they should probably be running away.

-Another way to get really close up shots is to take a tour with Colin Murdoch in Reraig Forest.
+Another way to get really close up shots is to take a tour with Colin Murdoch at Reraig Forest.
 Colin is an expert deerstalker who manages a herd of deer in this forest, and he’ll take you to meet his beautiful deer.
 They’ll get within touching distance, affording you plenty of photography opportunities, so if it’s deer photos you want, this is definitely the place to come.

-19. Your Own Location!
+20. Your Own Location!

 Last, but not least, please don’t take this as the definitive list of photography locations on the North Coast 500!
 One of the wonders of driving this road is making your own discoveries, and you’re going to come across so many beautiful locations, from castles to mountains to waterfalls and lochs!